Why home visits?

-HOME WORKS! defines parent engagement as a set of behaviors that parents intentionally and continuously practice that positively impact a child’s learning.
-Parent engagement acknowledges and focuses on the connection between a child’s learning at home and academic success at school.
-HOME WORKS! believes parent engagement includes:
+HOME WORKS! defines parent engagement as a set of behaviors that parents and families intentionally and continuously practice that positively impact a child’s learning at home and academic success at school.
+Parent engagement includes daily reading and two-way communication with the child and regular two-way communication with the child’s school.

 What is the difference between HOME WORKS! and other home visiting programs?

-Quality: HOME WORKS! provides comprehensive professional development for teachers and other school personnel making home visits.
+Quality: HOME WORKS! provides comprehensive professional development for teachers and other school personnel on how to make effective home visits.

-Breadth: HOME WORKS! serves early childhood, elementary, middle, and high schools in urban, suburban, and rural populations.
+Breadth: HOME WORKS! serves early childhood centers and elementary, middle, and high schools in urban, suburban, and rural settings.

 Does HOME WORKS! accept volunteers?

-Unfortunately not.
-Because HOME WORKS! is about building relationships between parents and their child’s teachers, between school and home, only teachers and other school personnel make home visits and are paid to make each visit.
-Making home visits is above and beyond the call of duty so they must be paid for their time.
+Unfortunately, no. Because the HOME WORKS! mission focuses on building relationships between parents and their child’s teachers, between school and home, only teachers and other school personnel make home visits and are paid to make each visit.

 Yes.
 Teachers are paid $25 for each home visit.